ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 Weather table.

 12 *Blizzard:* Freezing conditions and heavy falls of snow make the footing treacherous.
-Apply a -1 modifierr every
+Apply a -1 modifier every

 time a player attempts to Rush an extra square.
 Additionally, the poor visibility means that only Quick and Short